 In truth, this is but one side of this eminently fascinating hue.
-Blue is indeed routinely recalled as the world’s most popular colour no doubt because it’s instantly reminiscent of an idyllic vision of nature: cloudless summer skies and warm calm seas.
+Blue is indeed routinely recalled as the world’s most popular colour no doubt because it’s instantly reminiscent of an idyllic vision of nature.
+Cloudless summer skies and warm calm seas.
 And by virtue of this association, it’s said to confer feelings of tranquillity and inner peace.
-As a result, many corporate logos and uniforms, professional to scholarly, tend to be rendered in crisply inoffensive mid-blues in order to prompt thoughts of dependability and promote loyalty in the ranks.
-Likewise, blue is included in 53% of the world’s flags.
+As a result, many corporate logos and uniforms, professional to scholarly, tend to be rendered in crisply inoffensive mid-blues.
+The idea is to prompt thoughts of dependability and promote loyalty in the ranks.
+Likewise, it’s a colour included in 53% of the world’s flags.

-However, in India, blue is commonly thought to bring bad luck and be the colour of mourning, as is dark blue in Korea.
-Yet the Greeks believe that blue wards off the ‘evil eye’ and it is of course the default clothing colour for the Virgin Mary.
-And yet, blue is known to suppress the metabolism — present food on a blue plate and your appetite will wane.
+However, in India, blue is commonly thought to bring bad luck and be the colour of mourning.
+As is dark blue in Korea.
+Yet the Greeks believe that it wards off the ‘evil eye’.
+It is also of course the default clothing colour for the Virgin Mary.
+And yet, blue is known to suppress the metabolism.
+Present food on a blue plate and your appetite will wane.
 So, is blue the colour of death and suppression, or divine protection?

 Yet, as the French artist Yves Klein once said while in dogged pursuit of the perfect tone for a sky, “blue has no dimensions.
 It is beyond dimensions.”
-And certainly, in art the use of blue was defined less by its associations and more by its rarity.
+And certainly, in art the use of this colour was defined less by its associations and more by its rarity.

-But it’s not all historical intrigue.
 Excitingly, a new blue was deemed to have been created just a decade ago.
-Named YInMn blue, it was discovered, again by chance, by a Professor Mas Subramanian and his team at Oregon State University while experimenting with new materials for electronics!
+Named YInMn, it was discovered, again by chance, by a Professor Mas Subramanian and his team at Oregon State University while experimenting with new materials for electronics!
 Composed of yttrium, indium, and manganese, hence the peculiar name, it was subsequently released as a commercial pigment in 2016.
-Such was the fanfare at its reveal, this bright blue (with apparently a reddish undertone?) was swiftly inducted into none other than the Crayola canon of wax crayon colours!
+Such was the fanfare at its reveal, this bright shade (with an apparently reddish undertone) was swiftly inducted into none other than the Crayola canon of wax crayon colours!

-Thus, has blue held the world transfixed, and I’d suggest that its power lies in its very accessibility — it is the most democratic of colours, literally meaning all things to all people.
+Thus, blue holds the world transfixed, and I’d suggest that its power lies in its very accessibility.
+It is the most democratic of colours, literally meaning all things to all people.
 After all, could denim jeans really have been any other colour?
 However I believe there is a distinction to be made between the social meanings ascribed to the shade, and the more emotional ones.
-For example, its positive attributes are quite obviously linked to the seemingly limitless expansiveness of air and water, the very building blocks of life itself.
-Whereas I’d posit that many of the negative associations derive from the fact that blue rarely occurs naturally in food — bar black grapes, blueberries and a few potatoes — thus something blue would ordinarily be either rotten or poisonous; ergo blue equals desolute to bad.
+For example, its positive attributes are due to its obvious links to the seemingly limitless expansiveness of air and water.
+The very building blocks of life itself.
+Whereas I’d posit that many of the negative associations derive from the fact that it rarely occurs naturally in food.
+Bar black grapes, blueberries and a few potatoes.
+Something this colour would ordinarily be either rotten or poisonous; ergo blue equals desolute to bad.

-However, in a now typical volte face, blue-coloured coffees to cocktails might soon be adorning the menus of every hip restaurant and bar in town courtesy of the latest culinary import from the Far East, the Butterfly pea plant, aka the blue pea.
+However, in a now typical volte face, vividly-coloured coffees to cocktails might soon be adorning the menus of every hip restaurant and bar in town courtesy of the latest culinary import from the Far East.
+The Butterfly pea plant, aka the blue pea.
 Thanks to its leaves, food and drink can now be rendered brilliant blue in seconds without affecting the flavour while allegedly adding a whole host of complexion-boosting, antioxidant and anti-inflammatory health benefits too.
 Whether this particular food fad will catch on is debatable; regardless it’s certainly a fitting next chapter in this colour’s eminently twisty history.

 This piece was first published in the Spring edition of Neptune Stories magazine.